meduzen/--media.scss/README.md

 **`--square`**: the viewport width and height are equal.

 **`--portrait`**: the viewport width is smaller than is height.

+### Others

+*Not documented yet.
+Feel free to have a messy look at the [messy sources](https://github.com/meduzen/--media.scss/tree/master/src/variables).*

 ## Custom media queries